 What is Whole Life Insurance?

 A Whole Life Policy in Canada is structured to provide you with lifetime protection from the time the policy starts until the time that you pass away, provided that you pay the premiums.
-Unlike Term Insurance that covers one for a certain period, whole life does not expire at an age—it continues to give you peace of mind no matter how long you will live.
+Unlike Term Insurance which covers one for a certain period, Whole Life Insurance does not expire at an age—it continues to give you peace of mind no matter how long you live.

 The Lifespan of Whole Life Insurance